 A note on attraction and terms

 This also means that people sometimes use a prefix by itself if they want to refer in a broader manner to a way of experiencing attraction, without focusing in on one single type of attraction.
-For example, I used to think I was both demiromantic and demisexual, so if the detailed breakdown isn’t relevant to the conversation at hand, I may just say “I used to identify as demi.”
+For example, I used to think I was both demiromantic and demisexual, so if the distinction between romantic and sexual isn’t relevant to the conversation at hand, I may just say “I used to identify as demi.”